 Rollaways, sofa beds, and some bunk setups often generate more comfort complaints than the main bed.
 The surface may be thinner, less stable, or used less often, which means inconsistency builds up fast across the room mix.

 A supportive topper can help smooth out a thinner sleep surface, while a protector helps limit stains, moisture, and general wear.
-For larger room programs, it can also make sense to review wholesale mattress toppers and pads if the goal is to improve comfort without replacing every mattress or secondary bed unit.
+For larger room programs, wholesale mattress toppers and pads can make sense when the goal is to improve multiple secondary beds without replacing every mattress or convertible unit.

 A simple space optimization checklist